masc-ucsc/docs/docs/pyrope/07-typesystem.md

 tuples are concatenated with `...` and error is triggered, if the tuples are concatenated with `++` the methods are overrided when declared with `var`.
 Neither is the expected solution.
-A smaller issue with mixins is that `comptime assert X implements Y` should be inserted when implementing an interface.
+A smaller issue with mixins is that `comptime assert X extends Y` should be inserted when implementing an interface.

-Without supporting OOP, but providing a more familiar abstract or trait interface, Pyrope provides the `implements` keyword.
-It checks that the new type implements the functionality undefined and allows to use methods defined.
+Without supporting OOP, but providing a more familiar abstract or trait interface, Pyrope provides the `extends` keyword.
+It checks that the new type extends the functionality undefined and allows to use methods defined.
 The constructor (`set`) can call the parent constructor with the `super` keyword.

 This is effectively a mixin with checks that some methods should be